alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/Electronic_Lab_Book.md

 #### Sequencing and isoseq3

 Initially, the isoseq3 pipeline was run with default settings via the University of Liverpool Sequencing facility up to the final polishing step.

+The standard isoseq library protocol was used - i.e., no 5' cap selection (see email from Luca Lenzi on 6 Dec 2022).
 ```
 28/06/2022
 CGR LIMS27752 Update